Shridhar-S-Suregaonkar/Transcript-alignment-and-video-segmentation/README.md

 # MINI project
-This repository is built for our mini project "Transcript alignment with timestamps for video segmentation".
+This repository is built for working on our mini project "Transcript alignment with timestamps for video segmentation".